revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

  ---

-6. In SPA, after the initial page load, does the server send any more HTML to you?
+6.In SPA, after the initial page load, does the server send any more HTML to you?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)